 Ladies-in-Waiting: Women Who Served at the Tudor CourtAvid Reader Publishing #ad - What responsibilities did ladies-in-waiting and maids of honour have?-what was required to be selected as a lady-in-waiting?-What did an ordinary day at court look like?-What role did ladies-in-waiting play in the fall of Anne Boleyn and Katherine Howard?-Who are some of the most famous ladies to have served the Tudor queens?These and many other topics are covered in Ladies-in-Waiting: Women Who Served at the Tudor Court.

-Ladies-in-Waiting: Women Who Served at the Tudor Court #ad - Drawing on a variety of sixteenth-century sources such as manuscripts, chronicles and personal letters, household accounts, Victoria Sylvia Evans explores the role of ladies-in-waiting at the Tudor court.
+Drawing on a variety of sixteenth-century sources such as manuscripts, chronicles and personal letters, household accounts, Victoria Sylvia Evans explores the role of ladies-in-waiting at the Tudor court.

 Golden Age Ladies: Women Who Shaped the Courts of Henry VIII and Francis I#ad - They lived on the brink of the golden age of the European Renaissance and witnessed social and religious upheavals as the medieval world they knew crumbled to dust, replacing the old with the new.
 Set against the backdrop of sixteenth-century court life are the interwoven stories of individual French and English noblewomen whose dramatic lives even the best of novelists would have trouble inventing.